awsdocs/iam-user-guide/doc_source/reference_policies_evaluation-logic.md

 AWS then uses this information to find policies that apply to the request context\.

-## Evaluating Policies Within a Single Account<a name="policy-eval-basics"></a>
+## Evaluating policies within a single account<a name="policy-eval-basics"></a>

 How AWS evaluates policies depends on the types of policies that apply to the request context\.
 The following policy types, listed in order of frequency, are available for use within a single AWS account\.
-For more information about these policy types, see [Policies and Permissions](access_policies.md)\.
-To learn how AWS evaluates policies for cross\-account access, see [Cross\-Account Policy Evaluation Logic](reference_policies_evaluation-logic-cross-account.md)\.
+For more information about these policy types, see [Policies and permissions in IAM](access_policies.md)\.
+To learn how AWS evaluates policies for cross\-account access, see [Cross\-account policy evaluation logic](reference_policies_evaluation-logic-cross-account.md)\.

 1. **Identity\-based policies** – Identity\-based policies are attached to an IAM identity \(user, group of users, or role\) and grant permissions to IAM entities \(users and roles\)\.
 If only identity\-based policies apply to a request, then AWS checks all of those policies for at least one `Allow`\.